CenterforCyberIntelligence/COVID-19_New-York-State-Regional-Risk-Map-Analysis/README.md

 3. Run `pip install -r requirements.txt` - This will install all necessary Python libraries for this script to run.
 4. Within the newly cloned Git repo, navigate to the `../modules` directory.
 5. Run `setup.py`
-    * *Before running this script, ensure you have met all requirements needed to run Google Drive integration via the Drive API using the instructions above.*
+    * Before running this script, ensure you have met all requirements needed to run Google Drive integration via the Drive API using the instructions above.
+        * This setup file is configured to enable full, permissive scope to access all of a user's Google Drive files.
+        * *You can find more information regarding drive Scope access [here](https://developers.google.com/drive/api/v3/about-auth).*
+    * The sample will attempt to open a new window or tab in your default browser.
+If this fails, copy the URL from the console and manually open it in your browser.
+        * *Note: If you are running this setup on a linux machine, you will need to go through this setup process first using a system that allows you to use a Web Browser and then manually move the generated `token.pickle` file to `../scripts/helper_files/` on your remote system.*
+    * If you are not already logged into your Google account, you will be prompted to log in.
+If you are logged into multiple Google accounts, you will be asked to select one account to use for the authorization.
+    * Click the Accept button.
+    * The sample will proceed automatically, and you may close the window/tab.
+    * You should note a new file called `token.pickle` in the `../scripts/helper_files/` directory.
+Do not move this file.
 6. You should be good to go now! --> Run `../scripts/main.py`

 <hr>